sunphiz/adapterviewflipper-widget/README.md

 # Android AppWidget with AdapterViewFlipper #
 * I could not find any sample with ApdaterViewFlipper.
 So, I've made.
 I wish this would be helpful.
+* Most common features are implemented.
+  * Paging between 1 and 2
+  * Refresh to apply and redraw data changed
+  * Orientation changed

 ## layout ##
 * There are two classes.